York-Solutions-B2E/andrew-york-exercises/Assignments/matrix-transformations-questions.md

 [.6 -.7]
 [-.2 .4]

-6. What is the inverse of the 7x7 identity matrix?
+7. What is the inverse of the 7x7 identity matrix?
-    The inverse of every identity matrix is itself.
+    The inverse of any identity matrix is itself.

-7. Determinant of E =
+8. Determinant of E =
 [3 2 3]
 [4 3 4]
 [5 4 5]